TheRoundup is reader-supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Why It's My Top Pick: The Gelato gets the nod as my overall winner because it strikes the perfect balance between modern design and being made with solid non-toxic materials.

-Made of solid New Zealand pine wood (and finished using a lead and phthalate-free non-toxic multi-step painting and staining process that exceeds the safety standards set by ASTM International), this crib comes with the prestigious GREENGUARD Gold certification, ensuring it's free from harmful chemicals.
+It's made of solid New Zealand pine wood (and finished using a lead and phthalate-free non-toxic multi-step painting and staining process that exceeds the safety standards set by ASTM International).
+The Gelato crib comes with the prestigious GREENGUARD Gold certification, ensuring it's free from harmful chemicals.

 Personal Experience: The low-profile design is perfect for peacefully putting a newborn to rest.
-With four adjustable positions, you can lower the mattress height as your baby learns to sit and stand.
+It has four adjustable positions, so you can lower the mattress height as your baby learns to sit and stand.

 The easy-to-use conversion kit that comes with this crib allows for a seamless transition as your little one grows, and I love the choice of rounded posts and customizable feet in vibrant colors to match any decor.